 At Allconnect, we work to present quality information with editorial integrity.
 While this post may contain offers from our partners, our opinions are our own.
 Here’s how we make money.

 In 2020, the federal government awarded Elon Musk’s spaceflight company, SpaceX, with $885.5 million to launch Starlink, a satellite company.
 The purpose of this financial award was to create a faster and more reliable internet service option for rural households.

-When will Starlink be available to the public?
+When will Starlink be available in my area?

-Starlink is currently in a beta phase where it is only available to the Northwest U.S., adjacent parts of Canada, certain regions of the UK and select other areas.
+Starlink is currently in a beta phase where it is only available in the western regions of the U.S., parts of Canada, certain regions of the UK and select other areas.
 There are currently 10,000 people using Starlink internet in the U.S. and abroad.
+However, over 500,000 people have already placed an order or made a deposit for the service.
 Starlink is available on a first-come, first-served basis and requires a $99 deposit.
-Elon Musk recently told customers he believes Starlink will be available worldwide by 2022.
+Musk recently told customers he believes Starlink will be available worldwide by 2022.